BACK TO TOP

 Summary

-The Welsh Government's Deputy First Minister, in his response to the CCEIC’s Stage 1 Report, admits the “Bill does not prevent the extraction or burning of coal” but adds “I cannot envisage a scenario in which the extraction and burning of coal will arise as a result of the Bill”.
+The Welsh Government's Deputy First Minister, in his response to the CCEIC’s Stage 1 Report, admits The Disused Mine and Quarry Tips (Wales) “Bill does not prevent the extraction or burning of coal” but adds “I cannot envisage a scenario in which the extraction and burning of coal will arise as a result of the Bill”.
 We see a clear and significant potential for the Bill to encourage the extraction of coal from coal tips for profit by the private sector, encouraged by land owners with concerns about ongoing maintenance costs, to be sold for polluting but non-energy uses.

 We want to see the Deputy First Minister demonstrate his commitment to ensure the Bill does not have this unintended consequence by including on the face of the Bill an amendment that “That any coal extracted during remediation work cannot sold where there is any possibility of that coal being combusted, on the grounds that this will contribute to the climate change which the Bill acknowledges will increasingly threaten the stability risk of coal tips moving forward”.